© 2026 SimplyTrust Software Inc.

 Estate planning in Arkansas involves navigating a specific set of state laws that differ in important ways from neighboring states.
 Understanding these distinctions helps ensure your documents will be valid and your wishes carried out as intended.

 Like all states, Arkansas recognizes formally executed wills and living trusts as valid estate planning tools.
-A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.
+A standard will here requires 2 adult witnesses.
 The state also recognizes holographic (handwritten) wills, though these have stricter proof requirements and are more vulnerable to legal challenges.
+Arkansas doesn't offer a self-proving affidavit at the time you sign your will.
+Instead, your witnesses may need to provide sworn statements during probate to verify they watched you sign.
+Keep their contact information current—if they can't be located, proving the will becomes more complicated.

 Arkansas sets probate attorney fees by law rather than leaving them to negotiation.
 Fees are calculated as a percentage of the estate's value, which means you can predict costs in advance—but also means there's little room to shop around for a better rate.
 Smaller estates under $100,000 can use a simplified transfer process that avoids full probate proceedings.
 Unlike states with formal independent administration statutes (such as California and Texas), Arkansas doesn't offer a simplified procedure for executors to petition for reduced court oversight.
 However, executors typically have statutory authority to manage routine estate matters.
 For families looking to avoid probate court involvement entirely, a revocable living trust remains the most reliable option.